AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 You can monitor the distribution agent logs for the asset publishing workflow.

-For example, we have published an asset from AEM Assets to Brand Portal to validate the configuration.
+Let us now publish an asset from AEM Assets to Brand Portal and see the logs.

 1. Follow the steps (from 1 to 4) as shown in the **Test connection** section and navigate to the distribution agent page.
 1. Click **[!UICONTROL Logs]** to view the processing and error logs.